Hours and Locations of Syringe/Needle Exchange Programs in the Lake Cumberland Area

 How will the program operate?

 LCDHD‘s Harm Reduction Syringe Exchange Program (HRSEP) has been modeled after successful programs throughout the country.
 It uses a cost-effective approach with best practices for disease prevention by utilizing existing staff and health centers already set up for providing services to this population.
 The program is open to anyone who uses injection drugs.
 Exchange of needles and rapid HIV testing will be provided anonymously; however, other health services, such as blood tests for hepatitis C, HIV, STD’s, pregnancy tests, and immunizations will be provided confidentially.

 - The program will operate during regular business hours.

 - Syringe and equipment provided through the HRSEP is free of charge to the participant.
-Clinical services beyond the exchange of equipment and rapid testing for Hepatitis C and HIV may be billed per the regular sliding scale fee or to a third party payor if participant is enrolled.
+Clinical services beyond the exchange of equipment and rapid testing for Hepatitis C and HIV may be billed per the regular sliding scale fee or to a third-party payor if the participant is enrolled.
 No participant will be turned away for inability to pay.